vfarah-if/EDAExercise/README.md

 This sample shows how to use MassTransit with Kafka.
 The sample is explored in detail in Chris Patterson's [my YouTube series](https://youtu.be/CJ_srcJiIKs).
 Very good and all compliments to this smart guy who shares with the community like no other.

 Requires Kafka (via [Confluent Cloud](https://www.confluent.io/confluent-cloud/)) MongoDB (via [MongoDB Atlas](https://www.mongodb.com/atlas/database))

+# Conclusion

+In the end, we chose Azure Event Hubs over Confluent because it was cheaper, and good enough for the purpose.
+I really loved Confluent as it was very easy to understand and use.
+Masstransit seemed very good for Service Bus and other patterns but I could not get it to work well with Event Hubs, so I decided on my own simple patterns with the Azure SDK as I didn't need the circuit breaker, transactional, throttling and error patterns that I think Masstransit is great for.
+I hope this was useful for you.